github/docs/content/github/site-policy/github-community-forum-code-of-conduct.md

 - **Prurient/Sexually explicit content.** Basically, don't post pornography.
 This does not mean that all nudity or sexual content is prohibited.
 We recognize that sexuality is a part of life and non-pornographic sexual content may be a part of your project, or may be presented for educational or artistic purposes.
 If you have any questions or concerns about something you want to post, [feel free to reach out and ask](https://support.github.com/contact) beforehand.

 - **Spam.** Respect the GitHub Community Forum.
-Don’t post advertisements, link to spammy websites, or otherwise vandalize the Community.
+Don’t post advertisements, link to spammy websites, ping or mention long lists of usernames inappropriately or otherwise vandalize the Community.
 This Community is meant for GitHub users to discuss projects, learn, and share ideas with one another - not for advertising or other spam-like content.
 Content that we deem spammy will be removed.

+- **Violation of Terms of Service** If your Github.com account is identified in violation of [Terms of Service](https://help.github.com/articles/github-terms-of-service/) we will have to close your GitHub Community Forum as well.
+[Terms of Service](https://help.github.com/articles/github-terms-of-service/) also indicates that "One person or legal entity may maintain no more than one free Account" therefore additional free accounts created to inquire about flagged or suspended accounts in the community forum will also be removed.

 - **Copyrighted or illegal content.** Only post your own stuff.
 You are responsible for what you post.
 If you post something you didn’t create yourself, you must have the right to post it.
 You may not post illegal content, including content illegal under copyright and trademark laws, links to illegal content, or methods for circumventing the law.